Convergence rate analysis and improved iterations for numerical radius computation: An improved cutting-plane algorithm

 \begin{algfloat}[t]

-\algnote{ For simplicity, we forgo describing pseudocode to exploit possible normality of~$A$ or symmetry of $\fovA$, and assume that $A\neq0$, eigenvalues and local maximizers are obtained exactly, optimization is monotonic, \ie $l \leq \gamma$ is guaranteed, and there are no ties for the boundary point in line~6.
-Note that $\psi$ just specifies the rotation of the initial rectangular bounding box~$\mathcal{G}$ for~$\fovA$. } \end{algfloat}
+\algnote{ For simplicity, we forgo describing pseudocode to exploit possible normality of~$A$ or symmetry of $\fovA$, and assume that $A\neq0$, eigenvalues and local maximizers are obtained exactly, optimization is monotonic, \ie $l \leq \gamma$ is guaranteed, and there are no ties for the boundary point in line~5. } \end{algfloat}

 We can assess whether $q(y)$ is a good fit for $\bfovA$ about $b_\star$ by checking how close $q(y)$ is to being tangent to $\bfovA$ at $b_j$, \ie $q(y)$ is a good fit if \beq q^\prime(\Im b_j) \approx \tan \theta_j. \eeq If these two values are not sufficiently close, then we consider $q(y)$ a poor local approximation of $\bfovA$ at $b_j$ (and $b_\star$) and use Uhlig's cutting procedure to update $\mathcal{G}_j$ and $\mathcal{Z}_j$.
 Otherwise, we assume that $q(y)$ does accurately model $\bfovA$ in this region and do an optimal cut.
 To estimate $\theta_\dagger$, we need to determine the line